Have you heard of the Museum of the Bible? What is it and what can you see inside?

 How do you play this game?

-You are to answer a set of 12 multiple-choice questions.
+Answer a set of 12 multiple-choice questions.
 For every correct answer, you get manna, which serves as your coin to purchase power effects that boost your game.

 As you keep playing, your manna increases until you unlock more heroes to play.